nabezokodaikon/pcars2-telemetry-browsing/README.md

 #### For Windows
 * Please run `start-for-windows.bat` and access to the displayed address by WebBrowser of PC, smart phone or tablet in LAN.

-### iPhone Web page to Home short cut
-* From the status bar of Safari, tap Add to Home Screen to create a shortcut on the home screen and display it in full screen.

 ## Troubleshooting
-* If you are using an older iPhone, Safari may be heavy.
-In that case, using Google Chrome may improve it.
 * If you can not connect to the server, check the PC's network interface.
 PROECT CARS2 connects to the network interface found at the beginning of the PC in the LAN.